FIRST: FrontrunnIng Resilient Smart ConTracts: The Framework

-The fifth part is the verification of the delay function and the user's transaction being submitted to the $\bc$ (Protocol~\ref{proto:proofVerification}).
-Finally, the verification of signatures on the $\VDF$ evaluation and contract execution (Protocol~\ref{proto:sigValid}).
-Now, we explain each protocol in detail.
 We use $\sign$ and $\verify$ with no pre-pended string to denote regular digital signature functions, whereas $\Agg.\text{function}()$ denotes functions specific to the aggregate signature scheme.
 We use $\verify$ for both, signature and VDF verification, which will be clear from context.
+Below we discuss each protocol.

-\textbf{Protocol~\ref{proto:SystemSetup}}: This is the bootstrap Protocol of \FIRST{}, and is executed only once.
-It takes in as input a security parameter and outputs the smart contract $SC$ and verification/signing keypairs for each member of $\verifiers$.
+\textbf{Protocol~\ref{proto:SystemSetup}}: This is the bootstrap protocol of \FIRST{}, and is executed only once.
+It takes a security parameter as input and outputs the smart contract $SC$ and verification/signing keypairs for each member of $\verifiers$.
 First, the \dac\, implements and deploys the dApp on Ethereum.
-Entities sign up with the \dac\,to become verifiers.
-Following deployment, each member of $\verifiers$ generates their key pairs independently.
+Entities sign up with the \dac\, to become verifiers.
+Following deployment, each member of $\verifiers$ generates their key pairs.
+We note that $\leftarrow$ denotes an assignment operation.

-\textbf{Protocol~\ref{proto:ParamGen}}: The protocol is used to generate the system parameters of \FIRST{}.
-It takes in security parameter and outputs the public parameters of $\VDF$.
+\textbf{Protocol~\ref{proto:ParamGen2}}: The protocol is used to generate the system parameters of \FIRST{}.
+It takes in a security parameter and outputs the public parameters ($pp$) of VDF $\VDF$.
 In Line 1, each $V_{i} \in \verifiers$ initializes its list $D_{i}$ and $U_{i}$, used to keep track of values used in the VDF $\VDF$'s evaluation and verification, respectively.
-We note that both lists will get reset along with $\VDF$'s public parameters (specifically \emph{N} and $\Tau$) at the end of each epoch.
-This step is crucial to prevent and detect situations where a malicious coordinator, $\coordinator$, attempts to speed up $\VDF$'s evaluation for Mallory.
-In Line 2, the dApp creator initializes the number of steps $\Tau$ that will be used in the evaluation of $\VDF$.

-We discuss possible ways to pick $\Tau$ in Section~\ref{implementation}.
-For setting up the public parameters of the VDF instance $\VDF$ the members of $\verifiers$ need to generate a group of order $N$, such that factoring $N$ is hard.
-In Line 3, each verifier picks a large prime $s_i$ as their share of $N$ from a set of large primes $\mathbb{P}$ and shares it with the rest of the verifiers.
-On receiving all the shares $s_1, \cdots, s_n$, the verifiers compute $N$ as a sum of all the individual shares (Line 4).
-We note that \FIRST{} requires an odd number of verifiers in the system for the final $N$ to be an odd number.
+In Line 2, the dApp creator $\dac$ initializes the number of steps $\Tau$ that will be used in the evaluation of $\VDF$. $\Tau$ is the number of steps required to evaluate the VDF instance which results in a corresponding delay of $t_1$ units of time.
+Next, $\dac$ samples a negative prime integer $d$, which satisfies $d \equiv 1 \pmod{4}$.
+These requirements ensure that when generating the class group~(\text{Cl}) from $d$ in Line 4, the resulting class group order cannot be efficiently computed by any known algorithm~\cite{wesolowski2019efficient,cohen2019chia}.